-We applied certain limited procedures to Management's Discussion & Analysis, Budgetary Comparison Schedules, and the Schedules of Reporting Unit's Contributions and Proportionate Share of the Net Pension Liability, which are required supplementary information (RSI) that supplements the basic financial statements.
-Our procedures consisted of inquires of management regarding the methods of preparing the information and comparing the information for consistent with management's responses to our inquires, the basic financial statements, and other knowledge we obtained during the audit of the basic financial statements.
+We applied certain limited procedures to the required supplementary information (RSI) which are required and supplement the basic financial statements.
+Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, other knowledge we obtained during the audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

 We were engaged to report on the Additional Supplementary Information, which accompany the financial statements but are not RSI.
-With respect to this additional supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing this information to determine that the information complies with accounting principles general accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
+With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing this information to determine that the information complies with accounting principles general accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the additional supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.